 Overview: 5 Accessible Art History Books for Beginners

 Theese art history books for beginners will satisfy artists and art enthusiasts of all ages!

 A beautiful book which tells the great story of art through stunning illustrations, intelligent and well organized layout and short but surprisingly apt and insightful descriptions, written by one of the most acclaimed art historians of our time.
 It is one of the most well-rounded art history books for beginners.

 Not as deep or thorough as many of the full histories above, art historian Cumming’s work is still quite useful, very easy to read and one of the most beautiful book from art history books for beginners overall.

 It is a brilliantly conceived art book about the most important artists and their place in art history, told through images and brief snippets of text.
 Amazing example from our list of art history books for beginners, kids, and as a quick reference.

 Teaching art history by focusing on specific movements and their most important artists and works, this imminently browsable artbook uses short paragraphs and thousands of illustrations and gives a great overview – if not a deep or insightful treatment.
 One of the best example from our list of art history books for beginners, specifically great for young adults!

 A delightfully funny and oddly informative book – not the most exhaustive book from the best art history books for beginners, by any means, but this quirky little volume can offer details and insights even the weightiest tomes overlook.

 Art History Books from the World’s Greatest Museums

-Art history as told through the paintings of 3 of the world’s great collections: The Louvre in Paris, The Metropolitan Museum of Art in New York City and The Hermitage Museum in St. Petersburg.
+Art history as told through the paintings of three of the art world’s great collections: The Louvre in Paris, The Metropolitan Museum of Art in New York City and The Hermitage Museum in St. Petersburg.
 Beautiful and luxurious volumes that make great art books and wonderful gifts.